 Living in Cheyenne

 Cheyenne is a city of rugged determination and proud independence; a city where the frontier still inhabits the spirit of its people.
-People came west to find opportunity.
+People came west to find opportunities.
 Today, Cheyenne still advances opportunity to today’s pioneer.

-Voted the “Most Polite City” by the executives across the nation, Cheyenne presents many favorable attributes.
+Cheyenne presents many favorable attributes.
 Particularly noted for its spirit of volunteerism, the community supports a myriad of activities.
 One annual event typifies this spirit.
 Each year, as Cheyenne swells to accommodate three times its population, more than 2,000 residents volunteer their time and talent to produce the world’s largest outdoor rodeo—Cheyenne Frontier Days—an extravaganza lasting 10 exciting days and nights.

 The city of Cheyenne has a population of approximately 63,500, while the encompassing Laramie County population reaches close to 99,000.
 Cheyenne is also the retail and service market center for the southeastern region of the state, an area with a population of 130,126 mostly living in and around the cities of Cheyenne and Laramie.